island-lang/island-lang.github.io/README.md

 Like variables, all objects or structures are (deeply) immutable, this means that class members can only be assigned during construction.

 Like in OO languages, classes can have functions, procedures, parameterized constructors, fields, properties (getters only) and indexers (read-only).
-Constructors are always pure functions thus are not allowed invoke a procedures (i.e. `do ...`)
+Constructors are always pure functions thus are not allowed invoke procedures (i.e. `do ...`)

 ```
 class Person